The Intake

 • Communication issues with patients (24%)

-However, physicians working in private practice are significantly more likely to rate their experience positively, with 80% rating their experience as very good or excellent compared to 46% of health systems-based providers who say the same.
+However, physicians working in private practice are significantly more likely to rate their experience positively.
+Tebra's research shows that 80% rate their experience as very good or excellent.
+This is higher than 46% of health system-based providers who say the same.

-physician burnout and other challenges of being an independent practice
+Infographic: Physician burnout and challenges of being an independent practice

 Looking ahead